shuozhixu/FLAM2020-LSR/README.md

 Repeat the steps above to get 20 {110} edge LSR, 20 {110} screw LSR, 20 {112} edge LSR, 20 {112} screw LSR, 20 {123} edge LSR, and 20 {123} screw LSR in CrNbTaW.
 Go to the six subdirectories under CrNbTaW/ in this github repository.
 Obtain the mean and standard devitaion of each set of LSR.

+## LSR in MoNbTaV

+Repeat the steps above to get 20 {110} edge LSR, 20 {110} screw LSR, 20 {112} edge LSR, 20 {112} screw LSR, 20 {123} edge LSR, and 20 {123} screw LSR in MoNbTaV.
+Go to the six subdirectories under MoNbTaV/ in this github repository.
+Obtain the mean and standard devitaion of each set of LSR.

 ## LSR in MoNbTaW

 Repeat the steps above to get 20 {110} edge LSR, 20 {110} screw LSR, 20 {112} edge LSR, 20 {112} screw LSR, 20 {123} edge LSR, and 20 {123} screw LSR in MoNbTaW.
 Go to the six subdirectories under MoNbTaW/ in this github repository.
 Obtain the mean and standard devitaion of each set of LSR.

 ## Results

-Eventually, you will have 20 x 3 x 3 x 2 = 360 LSR values.
-You will also have 3 x 3 x 2 = 18 different mean and standard deviation of LSR.
+Eventually, you will have 20 x 3 x 4 x 2 = 480 LSR values.
+You will also have 3 x 4 x 2 = 24 different mean and standard deviation of LSR.